SalomePlatform/shaper/src/SketchPlugin/doc/perpendicularFeature.rst

 - **First line** is the first line selected in the view.
 - **Second line** is the second line selected in the view.

-After the lines are selected the special sign will be added to each of them in the view.
+After the lines are selected, a special sign will be added to each of them in the view.

 **TUI Command**: *Sketch_1.setPerpendicular(Line1, Line2)*